IBdevI/YTD-Simplest-Youtube-Video-Downloader-Ever-For-DEVs-/README.md

 Paste the youtube link on the textfield and press the download button

-Your video should download on the same directory in the higher resolution
+Your video should download on the same directory with the higher resolution possible